tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 **Feedforward or open-loop control**
 - Uses the model of the dynamics of the controlled system to make proactive decisions on the commands sent to actuators
 - Control focuses on fast decision rates possibly with simpler models
+- *Is proactive and can anticipate the needs of the system*

 **Feedback or closed-loop control**
 - Uses the output of the dynamic system as an input to the control decision process while overcoming the differences between real and modelled system
 - The output signal is usually captured by a sensor that facilitates the process of regulating the output to a desired value.
+- *Reactive and leads to delays due to latency in sensing and processing*

+## Types of Controllers